Thinking of renovating your home? Or do you need some additional college funds? If you’ve owned your home for a bit, you can tap into its equity.

 With a HELOC, a lender offers you a line of credit.
 A line of credit is similar to a credit card.
 It has a maximum amount based on a percentage of equity in your home.
 Lenders typically limit HELOCs to 85% of your equity.
 If you have $75,000 in equity, 85% of your equity is $63,750.

-Typically, you can borrow as much as you need up to the maximum.
+Generally, you can borrow as much as you need up to the maximum.
 As you repay the credit line, you may be able to borrow more depending on your lender’s terms.
+At times, the HELOC can work more like a credit card, with the lender going so far as issuing you a debit card you can use to draw on the account.

 How HELOCs Are Structured